adambard/learnxinyminutes-docs/tcsh.html.markdown

 # prints the home directory but leaving you where you were
 (cd; pwd); pwd

-# Read tcsh man-page documentation
+# Read tcsh manual page
 man tcsh

 # --- Variables ---------------------------------------------------------------